-Join on your computer or mobile app: See Notice of HHFDC's website at www.dbedt.hawaii.gov/hhfdc See Notice of Public Hearing on Or call in (audio only):
+Join on your computer or mobile app: See Notice of Public Hearing on HHFDC's website at www.dbedt.hawaii.gov/hhfdc Or call in (audio only):

 +1 808-829-4853, Phone Conference ID: 144831643#

 The CP's purpose is to ensure that jurisdictions receiving federal assistance plan for the housing and related needs of low- and moderate-income families in a way that improves the availability and affordability of decent, safe, and sanitary housing in suitable living environments.
 To receive funding under certain U.S. Department of Housing and Urban Development (HUD) programs, the State must have a housing strategy that has been approved by HUD.